 Telemetry data is turned off by default for all supported protocols except DEVO.
 See the corresponding 9 Protocols section to learn which protocols support telemetry, and identify which fields will be available.

 Since each protocol differs in the type of data it can return please see the original equipment manufacturers documentation concerning what additional hardware may be needed to collect this data.

-Until valid data is transmitted the values will all be red
+Until valid data is transmitted the screens are inverted: